quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Negotiation packet, it MUST drop all subsequent Version Negotiation packets on that connection.

-Both endpoints MUST parse their peer's Handshake Version Information during the handshake.
-If the Handshake Version Information was missing or if parsing it failed (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection.
+Both endpoints MUST parse their peer's Version Information during the handshake.
+If the Version Information was missing or if parsing it failed (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection.
 If the connection was using QUIC version 1, it MUST be closed with a transport error of type `TRANSPORT_PARAMETER_ERROR`.

 If a client has reacted to a Version Negotiation packet, it MUST validate that